-An RMM system can include one or more types of software that helps MSPs identify, report and fix any problems within a company’s network.
+An RMM system can include one or more types of software that help MSPs identify, report and fix any problems within a company’s network.
 The software is installed on any device or application that the client business uses, including laptops, desktop computers, tablets and mobile devices.

 RMMs can save money for your business and time for your IT support team by automating certain processes and monitoring your network’s devices and applications.

-One of the biggest wastes of time is when an employee has a technical issue and has to wait for your IT team to identify and fix the problem.
+One of the biggest wastes of time is when an employee has a technical issue and needs to wait for your IT team to identify and fix the problem.
 This can cost your team hours of productivity, especially if the issue is affecting multiple employees at once.

 The best way to solve a technical issue is to prevent it from happening.
 RMM software monitors all devices on your network and the applications your team uses for any potential problems.
 If any warnings or issues come up, the software will alert the MSP, who can monitor the issue more closely or take remote control of the device and fix the problem before it becomes a major issue.
 [Read related article: Why You Should Tell Your Employees You’re Monitoring Them]

 Many users put off maintenance of their devices or software because it’s too time-consuming.
 They’ll mute an update notification until the next day, only to keep postponing the update indefinitely.
 RMMs monitor all your company-owned devices and can automate these tedious tasks.
 This frees up your IT experts to work on more important issues and allows your employees to maintain their devices without cutting into their work time.

 These are some of the tasks an RMM can automate: